daviddunnington/markdown-help-center/README.md

 ├── advanced-features/
 │   ├── _category.md          # Category configuration
 │   ├── api-integration.md
-│   └── customization.md
+│   └── customisation.md
 ```

 ## Article Tags

-Tags provide an additional way to group and organize related articles within categories.
-When articles have tags, they are automatically grouped together in the UI for better organization.
+Tags provide an additional way to group and organise related articles within categories.
+When articles have tags, they are automatically grouped together in the UI for better organisation.

 ![Article Tags Example](/images/tags.png)